Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Naveen Chopra - Pandora Media, Inc.

 Unfortunately, at this point, there's not a lot of detail that we can share on that front.
 In part, the transaction has not closed yet, and so those kinds of discussions are conceptual at best.
 We are not at a point in the transaction where we are able to actively engage in those discussions.
-And I wouldn't want to get ahead of ourselves and suggest anything specific anyway.
+And I wouldn't want to get ahead of ourselves in suggesting any specifics anyway.

 But I would remind everyone that even once we close this transaction, we will still be operating as an independent company.
-Pandora will have – or excuse me, Sirius will have a very important voice.
-But at the end of the day, our goal is to maximize value for all of our shareholders, and anything we do with Sirius with respect to content or co-marketing or anything like that would be negotiated on an arm's length basis.
+Sirius will have a very important voice.
+But at the end of the day, our goal is to maximize value for all of our shareholders, and anything we do with Sirius with respect to content or co-marketing or anything like that would be negotiated on an arm's-length basis.
 So I think beyond that, it's really something that we should pick up once we get the transaction closed and have really been able to engage in some of those discussions.

 Operator